Larry Tidwell: Awards

 In 2010, the Texas Association of Basketball Coaches (TABC) named Tidwell "Division I Coach of the Year" for women's college basketball.
 The honor was repeated at the conclusion of the 2014–15 season with Tidwell being honored as the TABC "Division I Coach of the Year" for women's division I basketball for a second time.

-In 2008, Tidwell was the recipient of the TGCA's prestigious Margaret McKown Distinguished Service Award for his then 32 years of service to the organization.
-He also has worked as assistant director of the TABC summer camps for girls.
-Named "Teacher of the Year" on two occasions, he was honored as Schulenburg's "Citizen of the Year" in 1991.

 In 2002, he earned AFLAC National Assistant Coach of the Year.

-A member of the Austin College and Sanger H.S.
-Halls of Fame.
+He is a member of the Austin College and Sanger High School's Halls of Fame.